What is Expedited Delivery?

 The word itself is derived from Latin.
 The prefix ‘ex’ (meaning ‘out’) and the word ‘ped’ (meaning ‘foot’) originally came together in ‘expedire’ (‘freeing the foot’), though soon afterwards someone swanned in with a ’t’ and it became ’expedite’.
 This is especially applicable to couriers since older systems had couriers delivering everything on foot.

-Therefore, an Expedited Delivery is just a delivery that’s carried out more quickly than a standard service.
+Therefore, the expedited delivery meaning is just a delivery that’s carried out more quickly than a standard service.

 Some e-commerce sites like Amazon and eBay offer ‘expedited delivery’ as a particular service, as well as express, even though the words themselves essentially mean the same thing.